geekodour/o/content/docs/tools/primary_toolchest.md

 ### Interface and dependencies {#interface-and-dependencies}

 {{< lft >}}
+-   Urgent AF
+-   Sooner the better
+-   Lazy Sunday
     -   Checking how [test containers](https://golang.testcontainers.org/) and [dev containers](https://containers.dev/) compare to my LXD workflow
     -   I am planning to write some aliases and function wrapper around [ffmpeg](https://img.ly/blog/ultimate-guide-to-ffmpeg/) and imagemagick for regular stuff.
 Most probably there are good tools out there, have to check.
 {{< /lft >}}

 -   `fish` is my shell, have a love hate relationship ngl.